 Chelsey Becker is a conceptual artist from Claremore, Oklahoma.
 She received her MFA in Studio Art from the School of the Museum of Fine Arts at Tufts University in Boston, Massachusetts.
-Beckerâ€™s practice derives from her ties to rural cultures, blue-color work, and generational afflictions, which has manifested in many art mediums, including photography, sculpture, writing, fiber, artist books, and performance.
+Beckerâ€™s practice derives from her ties to rural cultures, blue-collar work, and generational afflictions, which has manifested in many art mediums, including photography, sculpture, writing, fiber, artist books, and performance.

 The topics she broaches have become negated in the modern setting, because in the face of swelling urban sprawl and mutating technological advancements, crudities are viewed as an eyesore.
 However, beneath the roughhewn vernacular, regional hardships, family dynamics, and labor are the existential threads that ingrain people and communities together.